Brendan Lynch (writer)

-Brendan Lynch (born 1937, Abbeyfeale, Co.
-Limerick) is a former motor racing journalist and contemporary Irish author.
-He spent his youth in Toomevara, Co.
-Tipperary.
+Brendan Lynch (born 1937, Abbeyfeale, County Limerick) is a former motor racing journalist and contemporary Irish author.
+He spent his youth in Toomevara, County Tipperary.
 He is married and lives in Dublin.

 Early life

 Educated at St. Flannan's College, Ennis and CBS, Nenagh, Lynch represented his native Tipperary in cycle racing and won his first race at the age of 17.
-His biggest success was the 1956 100 km Cooper Cup race in Dublin’s Phoenix Park.
+His biggest success was the 1956 100 km Cooper Cup race in Dublin's Phoenix Park.

 Career

 Lynch spent a number of years working as a clerk in Dublin.
 During this time he met writers Brendan Behan and Patrick Kavanagh and wrote his first newspaper features.

 In 1961, he emigrated to London, where he became a disciple of the pacifist philosopher, Bertrand Russell and was imprisoned in Brixton for his Campaign for Nuclear Disarmament activities.

 After ten years working in a bank, a succession of part-time jobs enabled him to satisfy his longtime ambitions to go motor racing.
 He survived a number of serious accidents and won one race at Mondello Park in 1976.